dendronhq/dendron-site/vault/dendron.guides.troubleshooting.md

 ### Lookup Shortcut is not working
 - causes:
-  - you have the Vim extension installed and it is overriding the default Dendron shortcut
+  - you have the Vim extension installed and it's overriding the default Dendron shortcut
 - fix:
   1. open command palette and run `Open Keyboard Shortcuts (JSON)`
   2. add the following shortcut override